Taner-Y-Banth/chatgpt-discord/README.md

 3. Invite the bot to your Discord server using the generated OAuth2 URL.

-4. In your Discord channel, use the following command to interact with the GPT-4 model:
+4. In your Discord channel, use the following command to interact with the GPT-3.5 model:

    ```
-   !gpt <your message>
+   !code <your message>
    ```

-   Replace `<your message>` with the text you want to send to the GPT-4 model.
+   Replace `<your message>` with the text you want to send to the GPT-3.5 model.

+The provided code sets up a Discord chatbot that listens for messages in a channel and responds with generated text from the GPT-3.5 model.
+It handles the `!code` command, which triggers the bot to generate a response based on the user's input.

+Make sure to replace the placeholders `YOUR_OPENAI_API_KEY` and `YOUR_DISCORD_BOT_TOKEN` with your actual OpenAI API key and Discord bot token, respectively.